Fixed protection

 Type of protection | LTA reduction | Maintains the LTA at* |

-* Fixed protection is maintained until such time, if ever, that you lose it or the standard LTA increases above it.
+* Fixed protection is maintained until such time, if ever, it is lost.

-- there can be no ongoing contributions or ‘benefit accrual’
+- there could be no ongoing contributions or ‘benefit accrual’

-- you can’t start a new pension arrangement other than to accept a transfer of existing pension rights
+- you couldn't start a new pension arrangement other than to accept a transfer of existing pension rights

-- there are some restrictions on pension transfers
+- there were some restrictions on pension transfers

 Eligibility

-Regardless of fund size or benefit value, you could apply for fixed protection as long as you don’t have enhanced protection, primary protection or an earlier version of fixed protection.
+Regardless of fund size or benefit value, you can apply for fixed protection as long as you don’t have enhanced protection, primary protection or an earlier version of fixed protection.

 Fixed protection 2016 is still available, but previous versions are no longer available.